Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 This is a limitation of using multiple processes for distributed training within PyTorch.
 To fix this issue, find your piece of code that cannot be pickled.
 The end of the stacktrace is usually helpful.
+ie: in the stacktrace example here, there seems to be a lambda function somewhere in the code which cannot be pickled.

 .. code-block::